 What categories of Assistive Hearing Devices are there?

-- Hardwire Systems: These devices are among the most affordable of the AHDs, with many devices connecting directly to phone systems or affordable speakers that can be placed around a house or apartment.
+Hardwire Systems: These devices are among the most affordable of the AHDs.
+This option offers a plethora of opportunity for placing devices can connect directly to phone systems or affordable speakers throughout a house or apartment.

 Who can benefit from an Assistive Hearing Device?